Spice Road Spices

 And given that tasting depends on saliva’s power as a solvent, the presence of saliva on your tongue is necessary for your taste and therefore your brain to recognise flavour.

-So, drawing from the above, we can conclude that a dash of lemon juice or lemon zest will go a long way to replace or reduce the need for salt and at the same time, freshening and highlighting the flavours of food.
-Equally desireable.
+So, drawing from the above, we can conclude that a dash of acidity, say vinegar, in the recipe or lemon juice or lemon zest at the finish, will go a long way to replace or reduce the need for salt.

-Kitchen Watchpoint When adding your lemon juice or lemon zest it is important to note that the lemon should always be added at the finish of the food preparation - never at the beginning as with other spices.
-Added early in the preparation, the lemon will taste bitter.
+Kitchen Watchpoint When adding your lemon juice or lemon zest it is important to note that the lemon should always be added at the finish of the food preparation - never at the beginning, as with other spices.
+Added early in the preparation, the lemon will add bitterness.